-- A. No more than one representative from a company (including parent and subsidiaries) may serve on the Council; - B. No Board member may serve on the Council; - C. The Council should reflect the diversity of the receivables industry, to the maximum extent possible; - D. Council Members shall be recognized professionals who: (1) are in compliance with their respective Codes of Ethics within their industry, if applicable, (2) have not been convicted of a felony, and (3) have never been dismissed from the Council pursuant to section 3.6 of this Governance Document: - E. Council Members who represent Certified Companies pursuant to section 3.3 (B), (D), or (E) who do not hold a Certified Individual designation should become a Certified Individual within one (1) year of their appointment to the Council; and - F. Preference should be shown to individuals who are employed with companies that are members of the Better Business Bureau. - 3.6 Dismissal from the Council.
+- F. A representative of an originating creditor.
+The representative is not required to be a Certified Individual. - 3.4 Term.
+Council Members shall serve a two (2) year term that commences on the first day of March and ends on the last day of February except that the first members of the Council shall have their terms staggered to create two classes.
+No individual may be appointed by the Board to more than two (2) consecutive terms on the Council. - 3.5 Qualifications.
+Each Council Member shall be selected based on the following qualifications: - A. No more than one representative from a company (including parent and subsidiaries) may serve on the Council; - B. No Board member may serve on the Council; - C. The Council should reflect the diversity of the receivables industry, to the maximum extent possible; - D. Council Members shall be recognized professionals who: (1) are in compliance with their respective Codes of Ethics within their industry, if applicable, (2) have not been convicted of a felony, and (3) have never been dismissed from the Council pursuant to section 3.6 of this Governance Document; - E. Council Members who represent Certified Companies pursuant to section 3.3 (B), (D), or (E) who do not hold a Certified Individual designation should become a Certified Individual within one (1) year of their appointment to the Council; and - F. Preference should be shown to individuals who are employed with companies that are members of the Better Business Bureau. - 3.6 Dismissal from the Council.
 Any member of the Council may be removed from office by a two-thirds (2/3) vote of all Council Members, with prior notice to the Board of such potential action, for engaging in any conduct or behavior contrary to the best interests of the Certification Program.
 Council Members having three (3) or more unexcused absences from scheduled Council meetings per year may be dismissed.

-3.7 Relationship with DBA.
+3.7 Relationship with RMA.

 - A. Council Authority.
-The Council and the Certification Program shall be contained within the DBA International (DBA) corporate entity.
+The Council and the Certification Program shall be contained within the RMA corporate entity.
 The Council shall have the authority to: - 1.
 Elect a Council Chair from the appointed Council Members to a one (1) year term that commences on the first day of March and ends on the last day of February.
-The Board may reverse the Council's selection of Council Chair pursuant to section 3.7(C) of the Governance Document; - 2.
-Develop policies and procedures of the Council, including the creation of additional officers and committees not provided in this Governance Document; - 3.
-Develop Certification designations5, Certification Standards, educational requirements, examination requirements, Audit requirements, the granting and revocation of certifications, the Remediation of Deficiencies, and the general administration of the Certification Program, provided it is consistent with this Governance Document;
+The Board may reverse the Council's selection of Council Chair pursuant to section 3.7(C) of the Governance Document;